Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Theoretical Model

 The simulation of a single FID signal is divided into two steps: pumping and free precession.
-During the pumping step, we solve Eq.~(\ref{eq:DenMat}) in 100-ns time steps using the equilibrium density matrix, $\rho_e$, as the initial state and a nonzero pumping rate R$_{\text{OP}}$ for 10 $\mu$s.
-After the pumping step, the pumped density matrix is used as the initial state for solving Eq.
-(3) with R$_{\text{OP}}$~=~0.
-We simulate the free precession in 100-ns time steps for 1 ms. Finally, we compute the expectation value of Faraday rotation for a far-detuned D$_2$ probe beam using the Faraday-rotation operator \cite{kiehl2023coherence}
+During the pumping step, we solve Eq.~(\ref{eq:DenMat}) in 100-ns time steps using the equilibrium density matrix $\rho_e$ as the initial state and a nonzero pumping rate $R_{\text{OP}}$ for \SI{10}{\micro\second}.
+After the pumping step, the pumped density matrix is used as the initial state to solve Eq.
+(3) with $R_{\text{OP}}=0$.
+We simulate the free precession in 100-ns time steps for 1 ms. Finally, we compute the expectation value of Faraday rotation for a far-detuned $D_2$ probe beam using the Faraday rotation operator \cite{kiehl2023coherence}